codacy/codacy-analysis-cli-action/README.md

     > ⚠️ **Never write API tokens on your configuration files** and keep your API tokens well protected, as they grant owner permissions to your projects on Codacy.

-3. Add the following to a file `.github/workflows/codacy-analysis.yaml` in your repository, where `<CLIENT_SIDE_TOOL_NAME>` is the name of the containerized client-side tool that the Codacy Analysis CLI will run locally, or do not pass it to run all tools.
+3. Add the following to a file `.github/workflows/codacy-analysis.yaml` in your repository, where `<CLIENT_SIDE_TOOL_NAME>` is the name of the [**containerized** client-side tool](https://docs.codacy.com/related-tools/local-analysis/client-side-tools/) that the Codacy Analysis CLI will run locally, or don't specify this parameter to run all tools supported by Codacy:

     ```yaml
     name: Codacy Analysis CLI